How to check if a directory exist in a Bash Script?

 fi

-Check if Directory does not exist in Bash
+Check if Folder does not exist in Bash

 Here we are checking the error condition or the negative condition if the directory does not exist.